edubart/otclient/addons/README.txt

-You can plance any personal addons here.
+This folder work exactly as modules folder, however is intended to place only addons here.